leouofa/dotfiles/README.md

 # The Dot Files

-To be used on a Mac computers with a customized version of [YADR](https://github.com/leouofa/yadr-dotfiles).
+To be used in a home directory of a Mac computer with a customized version of [YADR](https://github.com/leouofa/yadr-dotfiles).